Making a Basic Obby

 - Scroll through the drop-down list until you find SpawnLocation and click on it.

-The new spawn location will be created at the exact center of your camera view within the game editor window.
+The new spawn location will be created at the exact center of your camera view.

 Moving the Camera